-2.1.2.1. "server" Installation Type
+2.1.2.3.
+Properties for the "server" Installation Type

 When installing the full Runtime Governance server, modification to the configuration will generally only be necessary if running in a clustered environment and/or wishing to use a particular database.
 The default installed environment is intended to work "out of the box", and uses an inmemory H2 database.